Ali-Bina/DFT_Defects/structures/README.txt

-All structures parameters are specified in bohr
+All structure parameters are specified in bohr
-If the first line is a non-0 number then the lattice vectors are expressed in unit of that number If there is non number or the number is 0 then the lattice vectors are expressed in bohr The files have the format:
+If the first line is a non-0 number then the lattice vectors are expressed in unit of that number If there is no number or the number is 0 then the lattice vectors are expressed in bohr The files have the format:

 Alat